agerista/HR_30_Days/README.md

 Read a string, S, and print its integer value; if S cannot be converted to an integer, print Bad String.
 [Try it!](https://www.hackerrank.com/challenges/30-exceptions-string-to-integer)

+### Day 17: More Exceptions

+Task:

+Write a Calculator class with a single method: int power(int,int).
+The power method takes two integers, n and p, as parameters and returns the integer result of n**p.
+If either n or p is negative, then the method must throw an exception with the message: n and p should be non-negative.
+[Try it!](https://www.hackerrank.com/challenges/30-more-exceptions)